Recent searches

 The History of the Bikini Martini

-The origins of the Bikini Martini date back to the late 90s, reportedly crafted as the signature cocktail for a swimsuit fashion event in the UK.
+The origins of the Bikini Martini date back to the late 90s.
+As mentioned above, the Bikini Martini was created by legendary London bartender Dick Bradsell.
+The Bikini Martini was reportedly crafted as the signature cocktail for a swimsuit fashion event in the UK.

 Just one glance at the Bikini Martini, and you can tell it’s a 90s classic.
 This drink perfectly captures the era when colorful cocktails were all the rage.
 With its electric-blue charm and fruity yet stiff profile, it’s like sipping the 90s straight from a Martini Glass.